-Rank Label of the claims Legal basis Comments 3 Non-preferred creditor claims arising from non- subordinated, unsecured non- structured debt instruments Section 139. of Credit Institutions Law of Latvia Claims arising from an issued debt security, the initial maturity of which according to the prospectus is at least one year, which is not considered to be a financial derivative which does not include a financial derivative and for which the prospectus defines a lower priority than the claims of creditors which are similar to those specified in Section 139. of this Law and in paragraphs 1 and 3 of Section 139. .
-Issued debt securities with variable interest rates that is determined on the basis of a generally recognised reference interest rate on the financial market and issued debt securities not denominated in the national currency of the issuer, provided that the principal amount, the repayment amount and the interest rate are denominated in the same currency, shall not be considered to be such an issued debt security, covered by a financial derivative only for the purposes of this sentence (Section 139. paragraph 3 ).
-4 Rem-Leg Section 139. of Credit Institutions Law of Latvia Claims reported late - claims of such creditors who have submitted their claims after the specified time limit, and also claims of the State and local government authorities that are responsible for the accounting and control of taxes (Section 139. paragraph 3).
-5 Rem-Leg Section 139. of Credit Institutions Law of Latvia Remaining legal claims of creditors after the initiation of the insolvency proceedings.
+Rank Label of the claims Legal basis Comments denominated in the same currency, shall not be considered to be such an issued debt security, covered by a financial derivative only for the purposes of this sentence (Section 139.3 paragraph 32).
+8 Rem-Leg Section 139.
+3 of Credit Institutions Law of Latvia Claims reported late - claims of such creditors who have submitted their claims after the specified time limit, and also claims of the State and local government authorities that are responsible for the accounting and control of taxes (Section 139.
+3 paragraph 3).
+9 Rem-Leg Section 139.
+3 of Credit Institutions Law of Latvia Remaining legal claims of creditors after the initiation of the insolvency proceedings.
 Deferred tax payments, remaining deposits and salary debts and other compensations.
-(Section 139. paragraph 1).
-6 State Section 139. of Credit Institutions Law of Latvia State claims regarding repayment of state guaranteed credits (Section 139. paragraph 6).
-7 Tax-Soc Section 139. of Credit Institutions Law of Latvia Claims regarding non fulfilled payment orders from clients regarding money transfer to accounts of the State or local government budgets (Section 139. paragraph 5).
-8 Tax-Soc Section 139. of Credit Institutions Law of Latvia Taxes and other payments (debt) to the State budget (and the budgets of local governments), as well as such transit credits and interest payments for the use of such credits which were paid back to the credit institution before the day when insolvency was declared (Section 139. paragraph 4).
-9 Emp Section 139. of Credit Institutions Law of Latvia Claims of employees with respect to the salary of the last 3 months in the last 12 month prior to the court judgement regarding the declaration of insolvency (other compensations included) (Section 139. paragraph 3).
+(Section 139.3 paragraph 1).
+10 State Section 139.
+2 of Credit Institutions Law of Latvia State claims regarding repayment of credits guaranteed by the State (Section 139.
+2 paragraph 6).
+11 Tax-Soc Section 139.
+2 of Credit Institutions Law of Latvia Claims regarding non fulfilled payment orders from clients regarding money transfer to accounts of the State or local government budgets (Section 139.
+2 paragraph 5).
+12 Tax-Soc Section 139.
+2 of Credit Institutions Law of Latvia Taxes and other payments (debt) to the State budget (and the budgets of local governments), as well as such transit credits and interest payments for the use of such credits which were paid back to the credit institution before the day when insolvency was declared (Section 139.
+2 paragraph 4).
+13 Emp Section 139.
+2 of Credit Institutions Law of Latvia Claims of employees with respect to the salary of the last 3 months in the last 12 month prior to the court judgement regarding the declaration of insolvency (other compensations included) (Section 139.
+2 paragraph 3).

-Rank Label of the claims Legal basis Comments 10 Dep-ISME Section 139. of Credit Institutions Law of Latvia Payments to depositors which are natural persons, micro, small and medium sized enterprises, in the amount of deposit in excess of the guaranteed compensation (Section 139. paragraph 2).
-11 Ins-Dep Section 139. of Credit Institutions Law of Latvia Payments to depositors who -in accordance with the law- are entitled to a guaranteed compensation (Section 139. paragraph 1).
-12 Insolv Section 139. of Credit Institutions Law of Latvia Expenses of the insolvency proceedings or liquidation (Section 139. of Credit Institutions Law of Latvia). n/a Claims subject to a right of segregation in insolvency proceedings Section 172(1) of the Credit Institution Law of Latvia Other property belonging to third parties, which is in possession of the credit institution, and funds of State funded pension scheme investment plans, private pension fund pension schemes, the funds provided for fulfilment of the obligations laid down in pension schemes and insurance contracts, if such condition is referred to in the deposit contract, and the funds of the Guarantee Fund of the Compulsory Civil Liability Insurance of Motor Vehicle Owners.
+Rank Label of the claims Legal basis Comments 14 Dep-ISME Section 139.
+2 of Credit Institutions Law of Latvia Payments to depositors which are natural persons, micro, small and medium sized enterprises, in the amount of deposit in excess of the guaranteed compensation (Section 139.
+2 paragraph 2).
+15 Ins-Dep Section 139.
+2 of Credit Institutions Law of Latvia Payments to depositors who -in accordance with the law- are entitled to a guaranteed compensation (Section 139.
+2 paragraph 1).
+16 Insolv Section 139.
+2 of Credit Institutions Law of Latvia Expenses of the insolvency proceedings or liquidation (Section 139.
+2 of Credit Institutions Law of Latvia). n/a Claims subject to a right of segregation in insolvency proceedings Section 172(1) of the Credit Institution Law of Latvia Other property belonging to third parties, which is in possession of the credit institution, and funds of State funded pension scheme investment plans, private pension fund pension schemes, the funds provided for fulfilment of the obligations laid down in pension schemes and insurance contracts, if such condition is referred to in the deposit contract, and the funds of the Guarantee Fund of the Compulsory Civil Liability Insurance of Motor Vehicle Owners.

-\Disclaimer:
+Disclaimer: